wansors/myfaba-hacks/python/README.md

 ### On Linux / MacOS

-Install python3 on your system if you don't have it yet.
-Make sure to install `pip` as part of your python.
-Run `pip install -r requirements.txt` in the script directory to install prerequisites.
-Run `chmod +x redele.py` to invoke the script directly, or run it using `python3 redele.py`.
+- Install python3 on your system if you don't have it yet.
+Make sure to install `pip` as part of your python (usually done by default, but do not deselect it).
+- Run `pip install -r requirements.txt` in the script directory to install prerequisites.
+- Run `chmod +x redele.py` to enable running the script directly by e.g. double-clicking.
+- You can now run the script directly, even double-clicking in GUI should work.
+Alternatively (or if you skipped previous point), you can run it using `python3 redele.py` in the script directory.

 ## Create your own figure (Original Faba red cube)